 The bill requires unclaimed money that is for restitution payments for crime victims to be sent to the Reparations Fund (Fund 4020) and for those moneys, if still unclaimed after five years, to be used by the Attorney General for the benefit of other crime victims.
-The Attorney General is required to pay any part of the restitution award owed to a victim at any time to the person who has the right to the money upon proper certification from the clerk and documentation from the individual claiming such right.
+The Attorney General is required to pay any part of the restitution award owed to a victim at any time to the person who has the right to the money upon proper certification from the clerk, or other officer responsible for the collection and distribution of restitution payments, and documentation from the individual claiming such right.
 The timing and magnitude of this unclaimed money is unpredictable.